 Re-examine your use of staffing vendors, recruiting services and search firms.

-Tap professional executive recruiters to get aggressive about top grading talent.
+- Tap professional executive recruiters to get aggressive about top grading talent.
 During an economic downturn, a recruiter's industry knowledge, and ability to recruit confidentially, can prove indispensable.
-Together, you can effectively target and pursue top candidates who may be interested in making a career move.
-If you rely heavily on these companies, make sure they are financially sound.
-Vendor failure has occurred during past recessions and is likely to occur again.

-In a tough economy, you can control labor costs by keeping your workforce lean and flexible.
-Increase your percentage of contingent workers, who can be easily released when demand slows.
-Along these lines, where appropriate, convert traditional "permanent" jobs to contract positions.
-Within recruiting, it might also make sense to rely more heavily on contract recruiters and third-party vendors during peak-albeit brief-hiring periods.
+Together, you can effectively target and pursue top candidates who may be interested in making a career move. - If you rely heavily on these companies, make sure they are financially sound.
+Vendor failure has occurred during past recessions and is likely to occur again. - Minimize your labor costs with contingent workers.
+In this tough economy, you can control labor costs by keeping your workforce lean and flexible.
+Increase your percentage of contingent workers, who can be easily released when demand slows. - Where appropriate, convert traditional "permanent" jobs to contract positions.
+Within recruiting, it might also make sense to rely more heavily on contract recruiters and thirdparty vendors during peak - albeit brief - hiring periods.